By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 INSTEAD OF: Depriving yourself of TV or social media entirely…

-DO THIS: Take short, regular breaks from devices to make face-to-face time with friends.
+DO THIS: Take short, regular breaks from devices to make time for friends and nature outings.

 Along with ease of purchasing, communicating and being entertained, technological advancements also come with certain drawbacks.
 One of these drawbacks is that we spend too much time using our phones, computers, tablets, and televisions, and all of these devices have electromagnetic fields (EMFs) that can negatively impact our health over time.

-In addition, we lack the positive benefits that come from having real and nurturing relationships with others.
-Yes, it’s true: even something as small as a smile, a laugh or a hug can have a huge impact on lowering our stress levels, increasing our happiness, and improving our overall well-being.
+Maintaining our vital connections is so important for our health.
+Even something as small as a smile or a laugh can have a huge impact on lowering our stress levels, increasing our happiness, and improving our overall well-being.

 Your one-step course of action:

 - Spend just a few more minutes each day doing something you enjoy, and a few less minutes on your electronic devices.
-That’s right: put the phones and computers in another room, and take some time to focus on time with a friend, family member or pet.
+That’s right: put the phones and computers in another room, and take some time to focus on getting out in nature or spending time with a friend, family member or pet.

 New Year Resolutions for Life